The Draglympics: Episode

-Mirai Nagasu, Adam Rippon, and Travis Wall are guest judges.
-The runway category is "All That Glitters Is Gold".
-Team Tuckpanistan is the winning team, and A'keria C. Davenport wins the challenge.
-Team Glamazonia is the losing team.
+On the main stage, RuPaul welcomes fellow judge Michelle Visage and guest judges Mirai Nagasu, Rippon, and Wall.
+RuPaul shares the assignment of the main challenge, then the free-style program commences with Rippon and Visage as commentators.
+Yvie Oddle injures her ankle during the program.
+RuPaul then shares the runway category ("All That Glitters"), then the fashion show commences.
+After the contestants present their looks, RuPaul announces that Team Tuckpanistan is the winning team and A'keria C. Davenport is the main challenge winner.
+After the judges deliver their critiques, RuPaul asks the contestants to say who they think should be eliminated from the competition and why.
+After the contestants give their answers, the judges deliberate, then share the results with the group.
 Nina West, Ra'Jah O'Hara, and Scarlet Envy receive negative critiques, and Nina West is deemed safe.
-Ra'Jah O'Hara and Scarlet Envy place in the bottom and face off in a lip-sync to "Last Dance" (1978) by Donna Summer.
+Ra'Jah O'Hara and Scarlet Envy place in the bottom and face off in a lip-sync contest to "Last Dance" (1978) by Donna Summer.
 Ra'Jah O'Hara wins the lip-sync and Scarlet Envy is eliminated from the competition.